 - Wait for the updates to download.

 - Follow the instructions on the screen until you reach the Ready to Install screen.
 Click on Change what to keep.

 - Select Keep personal files and apps and click Next.

 - Follow the instructions on the screen to complete the installation.

 Once the process is finished, your Windows will be updated to the latest version and the problem should be permanently resolved.
 Done.
-Have in mind that you can use workarounds presented in this article for multiple errors, not just the one we addressed today.
+Keep in mind that you can use workarounds presented in this article for multiple errors, not just the one we addressed today.
 In case you have any questions or suggestions, the comments section is below.

 Your Windows will be upgraded to the most recent version once the process is complete, and the issue ought to be permanently fixed.
 Done.
-Remember that you can utilize the solutions provided in this post for more than just the error we covered today.
+Remember that you can utilize the solutions provided in this post for more than just the errors we covered today.